 PU sandwich panel and PIR sandwich panel are both sandwich panels and important products of the sandwich panel production line.
 So what are the characteristics of these two different sandwich panels?
 What's the difference between them?

-PU sandwich panel, also known as polyurethane sandwich panel, polyurethane composite panel and polyurethane energy-saving panel, is the polyurethane insulation sandwich panel for building.
+PU sandwich panel, also known as polyurethane sandwich panel, polyurethane composite panel and polyurethane energy-saving panel, the product of the sandwich panel lines, is the polyurethane insulation sandwich panel for building.
 The product is a double-layer colour steel plate with polyurethane rigid foam as an insulation layer.
 It is usually used in the wall and roof enclosure system of industrial plants, logistics storage and integrated houses.

-PIR sandwich panel, also known as polyisocyanate sandwich panel, is a foaming material made by reaction of isocyanate with polyether after the catalyst.
+PIR sandwich panel, the product of PIR sandwich panel also known as polyisocyanate sandwich panel, is a foaming material made by reaction of isocyanate with polyether after the catalyst.
 Its physical and fire resistance are better than those of general polyurethane.
 It is an ideal organic low-temperature insulation material, which has small thermal conductivity, light shockproof and strong adaptability.
 It is widely used in oil refineries, chemical plants, ethylene, chemical fertilizer, cold storage and the construction industry.

 (1) Difference in fire resistance:

 PU foam: generally B3 grade, by adding flame retardants, it can reach B2 grade.